aPR0T0/Eklavya-Copter-Control/README.md

  ┃ ┣ 📂meshes
  ┃ ┗ 📂urdf
  ┃   ┗ 🗃️omav.xacro
- ┃ 📂rotors_gazebo_plugins
+ ┃ ┗ 📂rotors_gazebo_plugins                                  # Fun to make custom msg file (To get an idea of how a custom message works)
- ┣📂Some Basic Concepts                     # All the learnings throughout this project are listed here ┗📂drone                                   # Fun to make custom msg file (To get an idea of how a custom message works)
+ ┗ 📂Resources and Research papers          #Contains all the research papers that we included for our case study
  ```

 <!-- GETTING STARTED -->